-Children's Safe Harbor provides supervised visitation and visitation exchange services and is located at 1416 20th Street in Rockford, Illinois.
+Children's Safe Harbor is located at 1416 20th Street in Rockford, Illinois and provides supervised visitation and safe child exchange services.
 Children's Safe Harbor focuses on the needs of children who may be experiencing difficulties due to divorce, separation and/or family violence.
 Families enrolled at Children's Safe Harbor can be ordered by the court, referred by an agency or self-request use of services.
-Priority is given to residents of Winnebago County and there are no fees to engage in services.
-Families may utilize Children's Safe Harbor as long as necessary.
+Priority is given to residents of Winnebago County.
+Families may utilize Children's Safe Harbor as long as necessary at no cost.